SciTools/iris/docs/iris/src/further_topics/metadata.rst

 - ``attributes``

-As such, all of these metadata members of the :class:`~iris.common.DimCoordMetadata` instance are populated from the associated :class:`~iris.common.CubeMetadata` instance members.
-However, a :class:`~iris.common.CubeMetadata` class does not contain the following :class:`~iris.common.DimCoordMetadata` members,
+As such, all of these metadata members of the :class:`~iris.common.metadata.DimCoordMetadata` instance are populated from the associated :class:`~iris.common.metadata.CubeMetadata` instance members.
+However, a :class:`~iris.common.metadata.CubeMetadata` class does not contain the following :class:`~iris.common.metadata.DimCoordMetadata` members,

 - ``coords_system``
 - ``climatological``, and
 - ``circular``

-Thus these particular metadata members are set to ``None`` in the resultant :class:`~iris.common.DimCoordMetadata` instance.
+Thus these particular metadata members are set to ``None`` in the resultant :class:`~iris.common.metadata.DimCoordMetadata` instance.

 Note that, the ``from_metadata`` method is also available on a metadata class instance,